Broadway Diner (Baltimore)

 It’s everything you want and needs in a stereotypical diner.

-The coffee was good, but there was nothing or unique about it.
+The coffee at the Broadway Diner was good, but there was nothing or unique about it.
 I could have used a few more refills.

-The waitress was friendly, but we definitely could have used more beverage refills.
+The waitress at the Broadway Diner was friendly, but we definitely could have used more beverage refills.
 I understand why restaurants use small water glasses, but I needed many more refills.
-While the Broadway Diner wasn’t terribly busy, our waitress didn’t come over as much as we needed.
+While the Broadway Diner wasn’t busy, our waitress didn’t come over as much as we needed.

-Like the stereotypical shiny exterior, the menu had everything a stereotypical diner typically has.
+Like the stereotypical shiny exterior, the Broadway Diner menu had everything a stereotypical diner typically has.
 Pancakes, sandwiches and wraps and of course pages of dinner options too.

 Since we were in Baltimore, the home of (good) crabs, I decided to order the Crab Cake sandwich.
 Growing up on the Chesapeake, I am a bit sensitive to “good” crab cakes, and I can say this was one of the biggest and best crab cakes I’ve ever had.
 It was broiled.
 It was actually difficult to figure out how to eat with the bun.

 For my coffee and sandwich, the cost was $18.
-It’s definitely more pricey than the average diner, but the food was worth it.
+It’s more pricey than the average diner, but the food at the Broadway Diner was worth it.

 I liked the Broadway Diner, and I would go back.
 The crab cake sandwich was one of the best I’ve ever had.
 I will say it was odd that the french fries tasted like jalapenos but other than that the food was great.